 - Hide some cups your cat cannot knock over around the house.
 Put some dry food inside so your cat has to find the cups and scoop the food out.

 - Cut a few holes in a cardboard box, put food inside and hide the box somewhere in the house.
 Your cat will need to find the box, then move it around until the food comes out, or they scoop it out.

 - Put some dry food in an old plastic bottle and cut some small holes in it.
 Your cat will need to roll the bottle around until the food comes out piece by piece.

 - Hide some food in a toilet roll pyramid.

-These DYI puzzles will keep your cat busy for hours!
-As they become an expert forager you can increase the difficulty level or introduce a type of different puzzle.
+These DIY puzzles will keep your cat busy for hours!
+As they become an expert forager, you can increase the difficulty level or introduce a different type of puzzle.
 You’re limited only by your imagination!

 Tip 4 – Plant a cat grass and herb garden

-Lots of people know that cats go crazy for cat nip, but did you know that cat grass and cat mint are also a good way to give your cat taste and smell sensory enrichment?
+Lots of people know that cats go crazy for cat nip, but did you know that cat safe plants are also a good way to give your cat sensory enrichment?